darul75/personal-blog/posts/2015/2015-09-08_functional-programming-with-javascript.md

 It can looks as a lot of code compared to imperative version, but later you will not write it again and again, but just call it when necessary.

-Let's see how your main code could look.
+Let's see what your main code might look like.

 ```javascript
 // 1) prepare functions to extract name and radius